-ORGANIC

-Sustainable and Organic Practices
+ORGANIC Sustainable and Organic Practices

-VINEYARD

-Multiple plots of old, pre-phylloxera vines planted in "hoyos" - small holes with rock walls to protect them from the trade winds
+VINEYARD Multiple plots of old, prephylloxera vines planted in "hoyos" small holes with rock walls to protect them from the trade winds.

-SOIL

-Black volcanic ash that retains the little water the island sees.
-Under this volcanic ash we find very different soils depending on the area: clayey, sandy and even limestone
+SOIL Black Volcanic ash that retains the little water the island sees.
+Under the volcanic ash there are a variety of different soils depending on the area - clay, sand, and even lactic is completed.

-VITICULTURE

-Sustainable practices, grapes are hand harvested from ungrafted vines the same malvasia instead of sugar.
+VITICULTURE Sustainable practices, grapes are hand harvested from ungrafted vines.